 The maximum assessment rate by law is 67%.
 The District currently assesses at a rate of less than 15% of budget.
-The current District flat rate assessment is $24.00 for the first acre and $14.00 for subsequent acres on each account.
+The current District flat rate assessment in the Harlingen region is $24.00 for the first acre and $14.00 for subsequent acres on each account.
 The current District flat rate in the Adams Gardens region is $30.00 per acre.

 |Regular Charge||$10 per acre irrigated|